 On September 7, 2010, he became the first pitcher to reach 600 saves, getting the nod in a 4 - 2 win over the St. Louis Cardinals.
 It came at the end of a difficult season, during which he was roughed up repeatedly in the early going, giving up a slew of homers, was relegated to the back end of the bullpen, and eventually got a few opportunities to save games late in the season, after John Axford had claimed the Brewers' closer job, and after he had pitched more effectively in non-pressure situations.
 He got one final save before the end of the year, finishing with 601.

 On January 11, 2011, seeing little interest in his services for the next season, he announced his retirement at age 43.
 His major league save record was threatened in the short term by Rivera, who was only 42 saves behind him when he retired, but his National League record appears safe for a long time.
 Indeed, Rivera passed him on the all-time save list on September 19th of that same year.
 In an interview the day after he announced his retirement, Hoffman stated that, in his view, 300 saves was equivalent to 300 wins or 3000 hits, i.e. a level of achievement so lofty that reaching it should almost guarantee a player's election to the Hall of Fame: "The 300 (save) mark hasn't been done by a lot of people.
 The role (of closer) probably isn't going to get tweaked much more so 300 probably is a good number."
-While this view is not generally shared, Hoffman is a very strong candidate to be voted to the Hall when he becomes eligible in 2016, even if voters are still establishing the standards by which relief pitchers are judged in Hall of Fame elections.
+While this view is not generally shared, Hoffman was a very strong candidate to be voted to the Hall when he became eligible in 2016, even if voters were still establishing the standards by which relief pitchers are judged in Hall of Fame elections.
 In that ballot, he received 67.3% of the vote, an excellent start that put him second among first-year candidates, behind Ken Griffey, Jr., who received a record-high percentage of votes.
 That strong start made his eventual election extremely likely.

 - 7-time NL All-Star (1998-2000, 2002, 2006, 2007 & 2009)